AlphaSlayer1964/kemono-dl/.github/ISSUE_TEMPLATE/bug_report.md

 **Error messages and tracebacks**
 Please add any error messages and tracebacks that may help.

+**Poster and Post ID**
+Please provide the poster ID and post ID and do not link to kemono party directly Poster ID:
+Post ID:

 **Additional context**
 Anything else you think might help.